 27, Ayyanar Nagar Pudukkotai - 622 303, Tamil Nadu.
-Ph.: 04322-265094/266613 Email:paf@eth.net Sugavanam is a Medicinal Plant Conservation Park (MPCP) established with the financial and technical support from Foundation for Revitalization of Local Health Traditions (FRLHT), Bangalore.
+Ph.: 04322-265094/266613 Email:paf@eth.net

+Sugavanam is a Medicinal Plant Conservation Park (MPCP) established with the financial and technical support from Foundation for Revitalization of Local Health Traditions (FRLHT), Bangalore.
 It is conserving the medicinal bio-diversity of Pudukkottai district and trying to revitalize local health traditions.
 There are 500 species growing in natural conditions.
-They maintain a herbarium of 300 species.
+They maintain a herbarium of 300 species in a very systematically maintained space.